Last updated 2/26/21

 - Give presentations to 4-H groups and other youth organizations

-- Serve as a committee member of your local MGV organization
+- Serve as a committee member of the local MGV organization

 How do I become a Master Gardener Volunteer?

-To become a certified Master Gardener Volunteer you must first complete the current training session, pass a final exam, and volunteer the required number of hours within one year of training.
+To become a certified Master Gardener Volunteer you must first complete the UW-Madison Division of Extension “Foundations in Horticulture” on-line course, pass a written exam, complete a criminal background check, complete an onboarding program and volunteer the required number of hours within one year of training.

 After the first year you can maintain your certification by completing the required number of volunteer and continuing education hours each year.